 Data for yearly total precipitation, runoff depth, and ET for Water Years (WY) 2001–2020 at Sagehen showed that precipitation and runoff depth covaried, which was consistent with the linear regression.
 Despite variability in precipitation, ET was relatively constant, and the trend was consistent even after treatment began in 2014.
 Finally, ET exceeded precipitation for 9 of the 20 years , leading the researchers to conclude that there is likely another source of water that ET drew from.

 Regressions of precipitation axis and runoff depth in each sub-basin revealed that 90% of the variability in runoff was explained by variability in precipitation, and there was no measurable increase in water yield due to forest treatment.
 This was consistent with basin scale analysis of the last 67 years.
 To understand how forest treatments may lead to a possible change in ET, which may impact runoff, the researchers investigated what was not predicted by precipitation; that is, the residual from the regressions.
-Runoff attribution analysis revealed assisted in this analysis, comparing relative forest density change to relative ET change.
+Runoff attribution analysis assisted in this analysis, comparing relative forest density change to relative ET change.
 At pixel scale, forest treatment reduced ET across ~50% of sub-basin SGH 02 but only 10% of the overall Sagehen watershed.
 The largest treatment, covering 56% of total sub-basin area, did correspond with a 15% reduction in sub-basin ET; however, this did not translate into an increase in water yield and the decrease in ET was not observed at the basin scale.
 Thus, the scale of treatment impact was too small to measurably influence water yield.

 Ongoing work will evaluate the diel (i.e., 24-hour) cycle.
 Researchers will use hourly stream stage data to understand watershed scale behavior and quantify daily stream stage variability using the Diel Cycle Index (DCI) to see how climate change may influence this variable.
 This ongoing work will focus on hourly time scale, and the magnitude and timing of cycle changes with season.
 In the melt season (Mar–May) the amplitude of the diel cycle is large with peak water level in the evening; in the growing season (June–August), the amplitude of the diel cycle is small with peak amplitude in the morning.
 Key differences between seasons include whether there is rapid rise or rapid loss of stream stage and sources and sinks of water.
 In the melt season it is likely that increased stream stage comes from overland flow (after soil saturation) and aquifer recharge.
 In the growing season water exchange seems to occur entirely between the stream bed and the near surface aquifer, the hyporheic zone.
 However, the researchers want to know if water is moving laterally in the melt season, which would provide information about whether the daily water balance in the watershed is controlled by snowmelt (addition of water) or ET loss, which is useful because DCI can be compared across space and time.
 In the melt season the fluctuation in stream stage is on average larger (up to 250 mm) than in the growing season, when the fluctuation in stream stage is lower (~50 mm) and consistent through time.